iacapuca/moneymaker/README.md

 # moneymaker

+This project will test several different chart libraries using ember.js 3.28

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.